theclyron/lynxblog/docs/_posts/2022-04-14-april-fools-at-lynxmic-over-the-years.markdown

 Also, last Monday, you may or may not remember that I've done a LynxLIVE on Windows Vista.
 Last Monday was 11 April, which 5 years ago was the end of support date for Vista.
 Today, I finally published the stream as a VOD, process which took longer than usual as I had to trim a few seconds of the stream.
 Also what took it longer for me to make it viewable to the public was my laziness-as-usual, so... [feel free to watch it][5].

 Future LynxLIVE ideas right now include revisiting Windows 10 Creators Update (this update to W10 was released on Vista's EOS date; 11 April 2017).
 I'm now in spring break so this means, more time to focus on the Lynxmic project for this second half of April.
 Including on new videos (the time has come to publish a new video anyways, because the last was in early March).

-UPDATE 30.04.2022: No longer considering a W10 CU stream, due to various reasons.

 [1]: https://lynxmic.github.io/2018/01/19/the-aqua-community-discord-server.html
 [2]: https://discord.io/Lynxmic